pinheadmz/swap-test/README.md

 ## App

-**This is merely a proof-of-concept and should not be used in production without modifications to the security and pirvacy of the protocol**
+**This is merely a proof-of-concept and should not be used in production without modifications to the security and pirvacy of the protocol.
+Pull requests are welcome!**

 Alice has Bitcoin Cash and wants Bitcoin.
 Bob has Bitcoin and wants Bitcoin Cash.